 Here’s what your organization needs to do to calculate and submit an SPRS score:

-• Develop a System Security Plan (SSP) that details the policies and procedures your organization has in place to comply with NIST SP 800-171, as required by DFARS 7012.
-The SSP is required by NIST SP 800-171 and is foundational for any self-assessment as well as consideration for any DoD contract.
+• Develop a System Security Plan (SSP): Your SSP details the policies and procedures your organization has in place to comply with NIST SP 800-171.
+The SSP is foundational for any self-assessment as well as consideration for any DoD contract.

-• Submit your self-assessment score to the DoD’s Supplier Performance Risk System (SPRS) by the time of contract award.
+• Submit your self-assessment score: Contractors must submit their self-assessment score to the DoD’s Supplier Performance Risk System (SPRS) by the time of contract award.
 The self-assessment must have been completed within the last three years and be maintained for the duration of the contract.
-This DoD document, SPRS Access for NIST SP 800-171, offers step-by-step instructions for submitting scores via the DoD’s Procurement Integrated Enterprise Environment (PIEE).

-• If your organization’s SPRS score falls below 110, create a Plan of Action & Milestones (POA&M) for security controls not met, and indicate by what date those security gaps will be remediated and a score of 110 will be achieved.
+• Create your POA&Ms: If your organization’s SPRS score falls below 110, create a Plan of Action & Milestones (POA&M) for security controls not met, and indicate by what date those security gaps will be remediated and a score of 110 will be achieved.

 If your organization hasn’t yet submitted an SPRS score to the DoD, now is the time to move on getting that done.
 Alternatively, you may have an SPRS score on file that doesn’t accurately reflect your cybersecurity levels.
 If that’s the case, it’s time to update your score.
 Fraudulent scores—intentional or not—could result in serious consequences ranging from fines to cancellation of your contract.